aishat-liasu/aishat-liasu/README.md

 ## Hello...
 I'm Aishat Liasu.

-I am a Software Engineer with experience with frontend technologies.
-I love converting UIs to fully functioning web apps.
+I am a Full Stack Web Developer and Software Engineer.
+I love building solutions to problems.
 I am constantly learning better ways to write maintainable and scalable code.
-As of the moment, I am training to be a Full Stack Web Engineer using [Practicum Web Development Program](https://practicum.yandex.com/web/).
+As of the moment, I am trying to create my portfolio as it's long over due.

 ### Skills

+These are technologies I have used the most as a Developer

 - HTML
 - CSS
 - JavaScript
 - React
+- WordPress
+- SQL
+- PostgreSQL
+- MySQL
+- Python
+- Express
+- NodeJs

 ### Contact Me